 The service will also be offered for the 2023 model year Challenger once the vehicle is made available for retail.

 The Dodge Challenger is a rear-wheel-drive muscle car that comes in a 2-door coupe body style.
 Locally, this model has three different variants.
-There’s the Challenger R/T Scat Pack 6.4 AT, the Challenger R/T Scat Pack Widebody 6.4 AT, and the Challenger SRT Hellcat Widebody.
+There’s the Challenger R/T Scat Pack 6.4 AT, the Challenger R/T Scat Pack Widebody 6.4 AT, and the Challenger GT.

 For engines, the Philippine-spec Challenger has two options.
-For the Scat Pack variants, these use a 6.4-liter HEMI V8 that can make up to 485 horsepower and 644 Nm of torque.
-For the Hellcat trim meanwhile, it uses a more powerful 6.2-liter supercharged HEMI V8 that’s good for 717 horsepower and 889 Nm of torque.
-All trims then use an eight-speed automatic gearbox.
+The Scat Pack variants use a 6.4-liter HEMI V8 that can make up to 485 horsepower and 644 Nm of torque.
+The GT trim meanwhile, uses a 3.6-liter V6 capable of producing up to 303 horsepower and 363 Nm of torque.

 Locally, the Dodge Challenger competes against the Ford Mustang, Chevrolet Camaro, Nissan 370Z, BMW 2 Series Coupe, among others.